Your child must meet immunisation requirements if you get Family Tax Benefit (FTB) Part A or child care fee assistance.

 How we check

-We’ll use your child's Medicare details to check with the AIR that they meet immunisation requirements.
-You need to give us your child’s Medicare details when you claim, including your child’s Individual Reference Number.
+We’ll use these details to check with the AIR that they meet immunisation requirements.

-If your child isn’t eligible for a Medicare Card number you will need to tell us when you complete your claim.
+If your child isn’t eligible for a Medicare card, tell us when you complete your claim.

 You don’t need to tell us when your child: